Home Pricing Docs Blog Changelog About Log in Go to your tickets

 Some paid-tier settings are reset automatically when you move to a smaller plan so your workspace always reflects what your plan allows:

-- "Powered by There There" branding is turned back on for every support bubble when you leave the Business plan.
-Branding is a Business-only feature, so the toggle has no effect outside that plan.
+• "Powered by There There" branding is turned back on for every support bubble when you leave the Pro plan.
+Hiding the branding is a Pro-only feature, so the toggle has no effect outside that plan.

-Feature flags (AI, workflows, API access, Slack) simply turn off at runtime on the smaller plan.
+Feature flags (AI, workflows, API and MCP access, Slack, quick replies, knowledge base) simply turn off at runtime on the Free plan.
 Existing AI chats, workflow rules, and Slack integrations stay in the database so nothing is lost when you upgrade again later.
 They just stop running until you have the feature back.

 Limits we enforce after the fact

-A downgrade does not remove team members, channels, or existing widget channels for you.
-Once you are on the smaller plan, you cannot add beyond the new limits: a Standard workspace with 10 members cannot invite an 11th until a seat frees up.
+A downgrade does not remove team members, channels, or existing support bubble channels for you.
+Once you are on the smaller plan, you cannot add beyond the new limits: a Free workspace capped at 2 channels cannot add a third until you remove one, and it cannot invite a second team member until you upgrade.